DavePars/CalcPiUsingCollidingObjects/README.md

 Do with this file as you please.

 Initial values for velocity, mass etc. were chosen as per information below and it worked first time !

-I developed this on MacBook Air M3 .. since it uses the pymunk physics engine, your result may vary depeding on CPU/GPU processing speed, but it should work.
+I developed this on MacBook Air M3 .. since it uses the pymunk physics engine, your result may vary depending on CPU/GPU, processing speed etc. but it should work.

 More information